lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 $$ (C, P_{h}\frac{H_{f}}{H}, P_{w}\frac{W_{f}}{W}) $$

 where $C$ is channels.
 Then this input will be transformed to $(C, O, O)$ where $O$ is the layer hyper-parameter that are independent of the proposal.
-Usually fixed at the start of training, and the usual value of 7.
+This value is fixed at the start of training, and the common value is 7.

 Also ROI Pooling is appiled to each channel and that is how we will get $C$ channels in the output.
-Now the big question is how do we calculate for one channel?
+Now the big question is how do we calculate output for one channel?

 We know that height and width of projection is ($P_{h}\frac{H_{f}}{H}, P_{w}\frac{W_{f}}{W}$).
 Using this we have to create an output of $(O,  O)$.
 So what we do is divide the projection into sub windows each of size ($P_{h}\frac{H_{f}}{HO}, P_{w}\frac{W_{f}}{WO}$) and in each subwindow we will take the maximum.

 Let's take an example given the image below.
 We have a image of (8, 8) and feature map of (4, 4).
 As shown in the diagram, the proposals are at (0, 0) and (2, 3).
 The diagram shows how ROI pooling layer works.
-The shaded lines the second proposals are sub-windows.
+The shaded lines on the second proposal are sub-windows.
 In each subwindow, we take the maximum value.

 ![roi-pool.png](/images/2-stage-object-detection/roipool.png)